 A review of the National Planning Application Database was undertaken.
-The first stage of this review confirmed that there were no data gaps in the area where the Proposed Development is located.
-The database was then queried for developments granted planning permission within 500m of the Proposed Development within the last three years, these are presented in Table 3 below.
+The database was then queried for developments granted planning permission within 1km of the Proposed Development within the last three years, these are presented in Table 4 below.

-Table 3.
-Planning applications granted permission in the vicinity of the Proposed Development.
+Table 2.Planning applications granted permission in the vicinity of the Proposed Development.